Here Are 10 Very Important Lessons I’ve Personally Learned While Discovering My Own Career Path In Life:

 During my self-discovery phase, I created a values checklist, to help me understand my values better: my intrinsic values (intangible rewards related to inner motivation and satisfaction), as well as my extrinsic values (tangible rewards, earning potential and job titles).

 Your values are your true north.
-Once you find your true north, you can then determine roles, skills, industries, environments you can apply yourself to and build a career that complements your values.
+Once you find your true north, you can then determine roles, skills, industries, environments you can apply yourself to and build a career that compliments your values.

 If you’re still undecided on what to do, then that means you haven’t been able to distinguish your values and identify who you really are yet.
 If things still don’t feel right, you have to go back to reassess your values properly.